LEEYJ1021/opssat-ad-detection-causal/README.md

     └── REPRODUCIBILITY_CHECKLIST.md
 ```

 > **Note on `docs/dev-log/`.** These files are the original conversational research logs kept during development, included **verbatim** for analytical transparency (file names retain the original "causal" wording). `step_external_validation.md` documents a self-audit made mid-analysis: an early version of the SMAP/MSL temporal-precedence test used a sliding-window onset-refinement scheme that contaminated the pre-onset baseline for windows longer than the baseline length.
 The internal checks caught this, the affected results were discarded, and the analysis was re-run with ground-truth onsets and a baseline-safe adaptive search window (§ External Validation).
-The episode is disclosed here as part of the reproducibility standard applied throughout this repository, and the same standard is applied to the robustness re-analysis in §11 (see the `results/` subfolders referenced there for the corresponding artifacts, and `docs/dev-log/` for their conversational audit trail alongside the files listed above).
+The episode is disclosed here as part of the reproducibility standard applied throughout this repository, and the same standard is applied to the robustness re-analysis in §11 (see the `results/` subfolders and `results_care_v8/` referenced there for the corresponding artifacts, and `docs/dev-log/` for their conversational audit trail alongside the files listed above).

 ---